 Burned beds and stretchers at Al Mudhaffar Hospital, which was damaged as a result of clashes in Taiz earlier this week.
-The ICRC dispatched urgent medical supplies and team of technicians to fix the damaged generators.
+The ICRC dispatched urgent medical supplies and a team of technicians to fix the damaged generators.
 CC BY-NC-ND / ICRC / Khaled al-Saeed

 Yemen/Geneva (ICRC) – Four years after the beginning of the conflict in Yemen and only a few months after agreements that gave hope to a war-weary nation, a renewal in hostilities is again forcing people on the move and taking the country from bad to worse.